amber0309/SCA/README.md

 2. Prepare source sample sets (put sample sets 1, 2 in a MATLAB *cell array*), validation set (sample sets 3, 4 in a matrix), and test set (sample set 5 in a matrix);

-3. Learn transformations using SCA on the source and validate hyperparameters on the validation set.
+3. Learn transformations using SCA on the source sample sets and validate hyperparameters on the validation set.

-4. Apply the optimal transformation on test set.
+4. Apply the optimal transformation on the test set.

 ## Apply on your data